GilYairYamin/FindIt-Android/README.md

 - `SearchPageActivity`: The main activity that handles image capture, gallery upload, and search functionalities.
 - `SettingsActivity`: Manages app settings such as enabling/disabling notifications, resetting password, and managing permissions.
 - `HistoryActivity`: Displays the search history of uploaded images.
+- `ProfilePageActivity`: Manages user profile, including updating personal information and profile picture.
+- `LabelHandlerService`: A background service that handles image recognition and uploading tasks using Firebase ML Kit and Firebase Storage.
 - `ImageAdapter`: Custom adapter for displaying images in a list view.
 - `User`: Represents user data within the application.